Our Story

 The Indigenous Justice Clearinghouse is a collaborative partnership between the the Australian Commonwealth Government and all State and Territory Governments; the Australian Institute of Criminology (AIC); and the New Zealand Government.

-The Clearinghouse is managed by the NSW Department of Communities and Justice in Sydney and receives support from the AIC.
-Strategic direction for the Clearinghouse is provided by justice and police agencies from Australia New Zealand through the ‘Indigenous Justice Clearinghouse Reference Group’.
+The Clearinghouse was launched in 2006.
+The Clearinghouse is managed by the Australian Institute of Criminology.
+Strategic direction for the Clearinghouse is provided by justice and police agencies from Australia and New Zealand through the ‘Indigenous Justice Clearinghouse Reference Group’.

 The Clearinghouse’s goal is to reduce Indigenous over-representation in the criminal justice system and improve safety in Indigenous communities by providing policy makers and those working in the Indigenous justice field with quality, accessible information about Indigenous justice issues and ‘what works’.
 In addition to maintaining this website and database, several Research Briefs and/or Current Initiative Papers are commissioned each year, with authors among the leading academics and practitioners in their fields.
 Annual Forums for policy makers and program designers were recommenced in 2017.